cybertraining-dsc/fa20-523-312/project/project.md

 ### 5.2 Centroids & Predicted Classes/Clusters

-The final centroid values for the safe and unsafe water-quality standards are shown below for the year 2017.
-Furthermore, the predicted classes for the safe and unsafe clusters, which were calculated based on the results of the centroid values, have also been shown below for the same year of 2017.
+Figure 22 shows the final centroid values for the safe and unsafe water-quality standards for the year 2017.
+Furthermore, Figure 23 shows the predicted classes for the safe and unsafe clusters, which were calculated based on the results of the centroid values, for the same year of 2017.

 ![centroids for 2017](https://github.com/cybertraining-dsc/fa20-523-312/raw/main/project/images/centroidsseventeen.png)